vuejs/vuepress/packages/docs/docs/config/README.md

 ```

 ::: danger Note
 You should ONLY define variables in this file.
-Since `palette.styl` will be imported at the end of the root Stylus config file, as a config, several files will use it, so once you wrote styles here, your style would be duplicated by multiple times.
+Since `variables.styl` will be imported at the end of the root Stylus config file, as a config, several files will use it, so once you wrote styles here, your style would be duplicated by multiple times.
 :::

 ### index.styl